GreenFlag31/carousel-library/README.md

 # Description

-ngx-carousel-ease is a versatile Angular providing a feature-rich, simple, and performant carousel component.
-This librairy supports infinite and responsive mode, mouse and touch event.
+ngx-carousel-ease is a versatile Angular library providing a feature-rich, simple, and performant carousel component.
+This library supports infinite and responsive mode, mouse and touch event.
 Attention has been put to accessibility, performance, and friendly developer experience.

 Support Angular version starts at v17.